Caner-Yesiltas/Caner-Yesiltas/README.md

 ## About Me ⚡️

-- During my 2 years as a Content Editor at TikTok, I learned firsthand how users interact with content and what drives trends.
-Now I use this experience to build user-friendly interfaces focused on better user experiences.
+- 2 years as a Content Editor at TikTok taught me how users interact with content and what drives trends.
-- Lived in Ireland and traveled across the US and Europe, giving me adaptability and diverse perspectives
+- Lived in Ireland, traveled across the US and Europe, adapting to diverse cultures.
-- Active learner of Japanese language and tech enthusiast who's always up-to-date with the latest industry news
+- Active learner of Japanese and a tech enthusiast who enjoys staying up-to-date with industry news.
-- Volunteered at animal shelters and participated in community services
+- Volunteered at animal shelters and in community services.
-- Love exploring different cultures and bringing diverse perspectives to my work - hoping to visit Japan one day! がんばります
+- Hoping to visit Japan one day! がんばります